roozbehR/MovieBook/README.md

 ### Logging Out

-To log out, simply click on your name in the Navigation bar and you will be redirected to the log in page.
+To log out, simply click on the log out button in the Navigation bar and you will be redirected to the log in page.
-*When you hover over the name it will turn red*

 ![Log Out](documentationImages/signout/signout.png)

 ### Administration Panel **(Admins Only)**

 The admin panel is only available through the admin tab in the navigation bar (only appears for admins).
-It can also be viewed from `http:localhost:3000/admin`
+It can also be viewed from `/admin`

 An example of the Admin Tab in the navigation bar is below:
 ![Admin Navbar](documentationImages/admin/admin-navbar.png)